Decided that the road was calling

 Growing up my parents owned a rapid prototyping / industrial design company named metropolis design.
 I grew up working at metropolis design.
 We had a machine shop, welding gear, wood shop, and pretty much any other tool imaginable right there at our fingertips.
 That being said my brother and i had allot of really good opportunities to build some cool stuff.

-Some years ago i made the decision to move to northern California to go to formula race car mechanics school. while training to become a professional racing mechanic i did an apprenticeship with a very well known vintage formula one fabrication shop. during my time at the f1 shop i really honed my skills.
+Some years ago i made the decision to move to northern California to go to formula race car mechanics school.
+I didn’t know how much a motorcycle mechanic makes. while training to become a professional racing mechanic i did an apprenticeship with a very well known vintage formula one fabrication shop. during my time at the f1 shop i really honed my skills.

 After graduation i opted to move to so cal and build hot rods professionally. building rods was an awesome experience. i really loved building cars but there were a few things getting to me one of them was California… back in slc i picked up a job working for a high end restoration shop. i decided that the road was calling so i quit that gig and bought an 83 Suzuki gs850. the 850 took me all over the country for three months and about 13k ticked over on the odometer.